fbpx

 3. Lighten Blending Modes

-The Lighten Blend Modes work to brighten and remove black, and these modes are direct opposites to the Darken Blending Modes.
+The Lighten Blend Modes work to brighten and remove black.

 Lighten

-The Lighten blend mode compares the pixels from the base layer and the blended layer and keeps the lighter pixels.
+The Lighten blend mode compares the pixels from the base and blended layers and keeps the lighter pixels.
 This mode considers the RGB channels separately when comparing colors.
 Suppose I use the same gradient fill as in the Darker mode example.
 The black area of the gradient is ignored, and the white region is blended.

 – Screen